River Washburn

 The River Washburn is a river in Yorkshire, England.
 It originates high in the Yorkshire Dales and ends where it meets the River Wharfe.
-It lies within the Nidderdale Area of Outstanding Natural Beauty.
+It lies within the Nidderdale National Landscape.

 Name

 The earliest recorded form of the river's name was Walkesburn, from the early 12th century.
 The name is thought to come from an Old English personal name Walc, not otherwise recorded, so means "stream of a man named Walc".

 Course

-The river's source is at Washburn Head, just south of Stump Cross Caverns and from there flows southwards via Thruscross Reservoir, Blubberhouses, Fewston Reservoir, Swinsty Reservoir and Lindley Wood Reservoir before joining the River Wharfe just north-west of Pool-in-Wharfedale.
+The river's source is at Washburn Head on Pock Stones Moor, just south of Stump Cross Caverns.
+From there it flows southwards via Thruscross Reservoir, Blubberhouses, Fewston Reservoir, Swinsty Reservoir and Lindley Wood Reservoir, before joining the River Wharfe just north-west of Pool-in-Wharfedale near Leathley.
+From source to the mouth on the River Wharfe is 16.2 mi.